WING-NUS/scisumm-corpus/README.md

 The CL-SciSumm Shared Task is run off the CL-SciSumm corpus and is composed of
 three sub-tasks in automatic research paper summarization on a new corpus of research papers.
-A training corpus of forty topics has been released.
-A test corpus of ten topics is held-out as a blind test-set.
+A training corpus with summaries for one thousand forty topics and forty topics for citance to reference span id (or provenance identification) tasks has been released.
+A test corpus of twenty topics is held-out as a blind test-set.
 The topics comprise of ACL Computational Linguistics and Natural Language Processing research papers, and their citing papers and three output summaries each.
 The three output summaries comprise: the traditional authors' summary of the paper (the abstract), the community summary (the collection of citation sentences ‘citances’) and a human summary written by a trained annotator.
 Within the corpus, each citance is also mapped to its referenced text in the reference paper and tagged with the information facet it represents.

-The manually annotated training set of 40 articles and citing papers, human written summaries for them and a further 1000 document corpus (ScisummNet), an auto-annotated noisy dataset with several thousands of article-citing paper papers (to aid in ' training deep learning models) are readily available for download and can be used by participants.
+The manually annotated training set of 40 articles (Tasks 1a and b) and citing papers, human written summaries (1040 documents) for them and a further 1000 document corpus (ScisummNet), an auto-annotated noisy dataset with several thousands of article-citing paper papers (to aid in ' training deep learning models) are readily available for download and can be used by participants.
 This data can be found in /data/Training-Set-2019/Task1/From-Training-Set-2018